NikosZar/NikosZar/README.md

 ## 👨‍💻 Healthcare Consultant | Software Developer | 🌱 Lifelong Learner

-I'm a software developer passionate about creating clean, efficient solutions to complex problems.
+I'm a consultant, software developer passionate about creating clean, efficient solutions to complex problems.
 Currently focusing on full-stack web development and exploring new technologies.

 ### 🔭 Current Projects
 - Building a full-stack e-commerce platform using React and Ruby on Rails